 Recover Public Folder data after the retention period

-If the time to recover the public folder data has surpassed retention period, then you cannot depend on the Outlook application to retrieve the public folder, but you can use the Exchange Management Shell mailbox move request.
-It will require the first backup file which has the related public folder mailbox and the process is entirely similar to the moving any regular mailbox.
+If the time to recover the public folder data has surpassed the retention period, you cannot depend on the Outlook application to retrieve the public folder, but you can use the Exchange Management Shell mailbox move request.
+It will require the first backup file which has the related public folder mailbox, and the process is entirely similar to moving any regular mailbox.

 The command is:

 The command will restore the public folder to the original state.
 But, if the size of the public folder is large and the messages are too much in the mailbox, then the process will take time to complete.
 Also, the process may get stuck due to various reasons.
-That’s why you should use Kernel for Exchange Server software.
+That’s why you should use professional Exchange public folder recovery solutions like Exchange Server recovery software.

-Kernel for Exchange Server is a recovery software for the corrupt Exchange database files.
-Let’s go through the process of recovering your public folder and save the data in the PST file.
+Exchange Server recovery is a software for the corrupt Exchange database files.
+It recovers mailboxes as well as public folders the corrupt database files and save them to a live Exchange Server, public folder, or Outlook PST files.
+Let’s go through the process of recovering your public folder and saving the data in the PST file.

-- Install Kernel for Exchange Server and run it.
-The home screen of the software shows all the option for selecting source and destination.
+- Install Exchange Server and run it.
+The home screen of the software shows all the options for selecting source and destination.
 Select Offline EDB.

 - Choose the first option, ‘Offline EDB file.’
 Click Next.